joecritch/dev-terms/README.md

 Over-discussing a certain aspect of code which is trivial, such as code formatting. http://bikeshed.com/

+## brownfield

+A brownfield project is project where you've got to add new features on top of an old, possibly outdated technically, codebase.
+Opposite of [greenfield](#greenfield).

 ## deep dive

 When a developer explains some source code, line-by-line.
 Often on a video or during a talk.